 An additional admissions interview may be required.

-To be considered for admission, you must be comfortable with rapid and idiomatic spoken English.
-The English language proficiency requirement varies by program so please carefully review your program’s specific requirements.
-Applicants whose native language is not English may be required to complete an intensive course with the American Language Program (ALP) prior to beginning their studies in the degree program as a condition for admission.
+Applicants whose primary language is not English may be required to complete an intensive course with the American Language Program (ALP) prior to beginning their studies in the degree program as a condition for admission.

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 International students enrolled in a full-time course load—registered for at least 12 points of credit-bearing courses a term—are eligible for a student visa.